 - Beat together butter and cream cheese.
 Mix in flour.
-Cover and chill one hour.
+Cover and chill for one hour.

 - Preheat oven to 325º.

-- Roll into 1 inch balls.
-Tamp into the bottom and up sides of an ungreased mini-muffin tin.
+- Roll into 1-inch balls.
+Tamp into the bottom and up the sides of an ungreased mini-muffin tin.

-- Beat together egg, sugar and almond paste.
-Spoon one level teaspoon over jam.
-Using finger or offset spatula, smooth tops.
+- Beat together egg, sugar, and almond paste.
+Spoon one level teaspoon over the jam.
+Using your finger or offset spatula, smooth tops.
 Garnish with sliced almonds.

 - Bake for 25-30 minutes.
-Cool on wire rack before removing.
+Cool on a wire rack before removing.

 You will need a mini muffin tin to make these tarts.